uraich/IoT4AQ/workshop/library/CONTRIBUTING.md

-# Contributing to DHT11 Arduino Library
+# Contributing to ESP32_PMS5003 Arduino Library

 Thank you for considering contributing to the PMS5003 Arduino Library.
 It's community members like you that enhance the usefulness of this library.

-## Code of Conduct

-I'm committed to fostering a welcoming and open environment.
-All contributors are expected to adhere to the [PMS5003 Arduino Library Code of Conduct](CODE_OF_CONDUCT.md).
-If you encounter unacceptable behavior, please report it to uli.raich@gmail.com.

 ## How Can I Contribute?

 ### Reporting Bugs

-- **Ensure the bug wasn't previously reported** by searching on GitHub under [Issues](https://github.com/dhrubasaha08/DHT11/issues).
+- **Ensure the bug wasn't previously reported** by searching on GitHub under [Issues](https://github.com/uraich/IoT4AQ/issues).
-- If you can't find an existing issue addressing the problem, [open a new one](https://github.com/dhrubasaha08/DHT11/issues/new).
+- If you can't find an existing issue addressing the problem, [open a new one](https://github.com/uraich/IoT4AQ/issues/new).

 ### Suggesting Enhancements